Sree-lekshmi99/Apply-pilot-automation/README.md

 Each result shows the contact type, why they're worth reaching out to, the search terms used, and a direct link to open the LinkedIn search.

 ### 6. Application Questions
-Paste any question from an application form — "Why do you want to work here?", "Describe a challenge you overcame", cover letter prompts — and get a concise, first-person, resume-backed answer.
+Paste any question from an application form like "Why do you want to work here?", "Describe a challenge you overcame", cover letter prompts and get a concise, first-person, resume-backed answer.
 Supports optional custom instructions for word limits, tone, or focus areas.

 ### 7. Application Tracker
 A full inline-editable table of all your saved applications.
 Tracks: